 - Weight loss programs and aids

-- 401 K loan repayment and investment – if there is a history of it
+- 401 K loan repayment and investment can continue – if there is a history of it

 - Accounting fees – other

 - Banking and Accounting fees especially for your business